OPERA SINGERAlternate Career Titles:

 Once a part is landed, the Opera Singer must attend rehearsals to become familiar with the opera, while learning their part.
 During rehearsals, individuals will be fitted with costumes, and will have Stylists determine their hair and makeup.
 Because of this, work hours for the Opera Singer may vary depending on the schedule of rehearsals and performances – they often work in the afternoon, evenings, and on weekends.

-Factors including the type of setting, the geographic location, and level, size and budget of the opera company determine the Opera Singer’s salary.
-Reputation and experience of the individual, along with the type of their singing part will also factor into determining the salary.
+Factors including the type of setting, the geographic location, and prestige, size and budget of the opera company determine the Opera Singer’s salary.
+Reputation and experience of the individual, along with the type of their role will also factor into determining the salary.
 Opera Singers are usually paid by the performance, or paid on a weekly basis.
-All things considered, Opera Singers can earn between $10,000 and $200,000 or more per year.
+All things considered, accomplished Opera Singers usually earn between $450 to $1,000 per performance.

 There are apprentice programs for aspiring Opera Singers, and they are usually paid between $300 and $500 or more plus housing costs.
 If one has brief experience, but is not considered a “professional,” but rather is a part of the Young Singer program, they can expect to earn between $500 and $750 per week.